 Erwin Schrödinger (1887-1961)

-Austrian-Irish physicist who won the 1933 Nobel Prize for Physics, and who is best known for his thought experiment of “Schrödinger’s cat”.
+Austrian-Irish physicist who won the 1933 Nobel Prize in physics, and who is best known for his thought experiment of “Schrödinger’s Cat”.

 Julian Sorell Huxley (1887-1975)

-English evolutionary biologist, the first Director of UNESCO, and a founding member of the World Wildlife Fund (WWF).
+English evolutionary biologist, the first Director of UNESCO, and a founding member of the World Wildlife Fund.

 James Chadwick (1891-1974)